 Tectia Server offers all Secure Shell server functionality, including secure terminal, SFTP, and tunneling.
-When Tectia ConnectSecure is acting as the counterpart, Tectia Server supports also the enhanced file transfer (EFT) features, such as streaming for fast transfer of large files.

 Tectia Server for Linux on IBM System z

 Tectia Server for Linux on IBM System z has been designed for Linux running on IBM System z platforms.
 It provides the same services as Tectia Server on Unix plus it supports hardware acceleration of encryption operations.
 Tectia Server for Linux on IBM System z contains also the client-side components that provide the basic Secure Shell client features and tools.